philipkaare/encrypto_sample/README.md

 It is only for demonstration purposes and uses the very nice library java-aes-crypto by @tozny for symmetric encryption.

 The salting is obviously faulty and if you want to use any of this as inspiration for a real world app, fix it.

+This sample was made for courses at the University of Copenhagen and Smartlearning.dk 2016